uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/algorithms/par_reduce_body.rst

 ==================
 **[req.parallel_reduce_body]**

-A type `Body` satisfies the `ParallelReduceBody` if it meets the following requirements:
+A type `Body` satisfies `ParallelReduceBody` if it meets the following requirements:

 -----------------------------------------------------------------------------------------------------